QuvseM0/calculator/README.md

-    This part is pure html+css so its relatively easy. copy a simple analog calculator layout and replicate it in html+css the display should contain a placeholder value for now or just blank make sure to take extra time on this step to make the calculator exxxxtra pretty
+    This part is pure html+css so its relatively easy. copy a simple analog calculator layout and replicate it in html+css the display should contain a placeholder value for now or just blank

+    --deprecated--
+    make sure to take extra time on this step to make the calculator exxxxtra pretty --deprecated--

 ## Integration